JWT Authentication & JWKS¶

 └──────────┘

-- User completes checkout → on-chain subscription created
+- User completes checkout → on-chain subscription created or one-time payment executed

 - Checkout app requests a JWT from the Tributary API